JeremyLWright/JeremyLWright.github.io/content/series/Refined Software Development/2021-11-03-tla-plus-as-a-flowchart.markdown

 ## Caveats to the reader

-If you are a reader who's an accomplished programmer, or you know programming and software engineering well, this blog post may seem simplistic.
-I encourage you to read this post (and watch the video).
+If you are a reader who's an accomplished programmer, or you know programming and software engineering well, this post may seem simplistic, however I encourage you to read this post and watch the video[^3].
 TLA+ is a deep tool but it is only through humility that we can learn to express it's power.
 TLA+ will render you a beginner again.
 This is a good thing, although you will not feel productive immediately.
 You will not skim the book over a weekend and apply it